JJGriffin/talk-assets/PowerFxFromNoviceToNinja/Lab3-ExtendingDataverseWithPowerFx.md

 ## Exercise 2: Implement a Custom Command in Dataverse using Power Fx

 > [!IMPORTANT]
 > This exercise assumes that you have completed the previous exercise and that you still have the model-driven app designer open for the **Account Management** app.
-If you are not there, proceed there now.
+If you are not there, proceed to open it now.

 1. In the model-driven app designer, under the **Navigation** heading, click on the elipses (...) next to the **Accounts** table and then select **Edit command bar** -> **Edit in new tab**: